Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

 - Information about your day-to-day responsibilities, what a regulatory affairs team looks like, and which documents you will be in charge of preparing.
 This causes you to ask questions during the interview that reveal you have only the most basic information on what your role will entail and what you’ll be expected to accomplish.

-The Regulatory Affairs Council can translate your field of study into an industry position that puts you on the front lines of drug development working with leading products that have the potential to save lives.
+The Regulatory Affairs Career Track can translate your field of study into an industry position that puts you on the front lines of drug development working with leading products that have the potential to save lives.

 Your PhD has given you the academic training that’s critical for securing these jobs.

-But the Regulatory Affairs Council can help you prove that fact to employers.
+But the Regulatory Affairs Career Track can help you prove that fact to employers.

 We’ll give you information that’s uniquely relevant to the regulatory affairs positions – not medical affairs, medical writing, or any other field.

-The result is intensive, concentrated training that shows you how to integrate your academic background, transferable skills, and knowledge of the regulatory affairs field into behaviors that will help you land a position.
+The result is intensive, concentrated mentoring that shows you how to integrate your academic background, transferable skills, and knowledge of the regulatory affairs field into behaviors that will help you land a position.

-When You Join the RAC, You’re Joining A Program Designed To Build The Skills That Helped Other PhDs Land Their Regulatory Affairs Jobs
+When You Join the Association’s Diamond Program, You’re Joining A Program Designed To Build The Knowledge That Has Helped Other PhDs Land Their Regulatory Affairs Jobs

-The RAC was built on tried and true principles that other – current – regulatory affairs professionals used to land their positions.
+The Regulatory Affairs Career Track was built on tried and true principles that other – current – regulatory affairs professionals used to land their positions.

-The program is run by regulatory affairs professionals who’ve landed industry positions and know which skills you’ll need to leverage to improve your chances of being hired.
+The program is run by regulatory affairs professionals who’ve landed industry positions and can mentor you on the knowledge you’ll need to leverage to improve your chances of being hired.

-On top of that, the skills you’ll learn in the RAC were those that other PhDs just like you used to land their first regulatory affairs position to ensure that top quality, safe, and effective medical products reach the market.
+On top of that, the day-to-day activities you’ll learn about in the Regulatory Affairs Career Track are those that other PhDs just like you used to land their first regulatory affairs position to ensure that top-quality, safe, and effective medical products reach the market.

-Now that these regulatory affairs professionals have used their RAC training to successfully transition into industry, they can look back on what helped them secure their regulatory affairs job.
+Now that these regulatory affairs professionals have used their experience with the Regulatory Affairs Career Track to successfully transition into industry, they can look back on what helped them secure their regulatory affairs job.

-Joining the Regulatory Affairs Council lets you tap into targeted support from the regulatory affairs professionals who oversee the program and former students who’ve now landed regulatory affairs positions.
+Joining the Association’s Diamond Program lets you tap into targeted support from the regulatory affairs professionals who oversee the program and former students who’ve now landed regulatory affairs positions.

 The exclusivity of the group allows you to freely share ideas with fellow PhDs, request referrals from other regulatory affairs professionals, and get the advice you need when you encounter challenges.